Offshore wind farm

 The converter station was built by grid operator TenneT to serve as a hub for future wind farms in the German North Sea.
 It is one of the ten hub projects undertaken by TenneT to transport offshore wind power to the German grid network.

 Construction of the Helwin2 converter station started in October 2012.
 The station was built on an 18m-high separate platform and was commissioned in June 2015.

 An 85km export cable transfers the electricity from the Helwin2 to a landing point near Bussum.
 From there, a 45km spur line transfers the electricity to the onshore coastal converter substation at Buttel.
 The substation converts the direct current into alternating current and transfers the electricity to the grid network.

 Siemens delivered, installed and commissioned the wind turbines.
 It is also responsible for the maintenance of the turbines for the first five years.

-Heerema Fabrication Group and Siemens jointly built the HelWin2, under an engineering, procurement, construction and installation (EPCI) contract from TenneT.
+Heerema Fabrication Group and Siemens jointly built the HelWin2 converter station, under an engineering, procurement, construction and installation (EPCI) contract from TenneT.
 Siemens also supplied the coastal converter station.

 Nkt Cables was awarded a €20m contract to manufacture submarine cables for the wind farm at its Cologne production facility.

-SOC subcontracted marine survey company MMT to perform a geophysical cable route survey for the offshore wind farm, for which the latter used its IceBeam survey vessel.
+SOC subcontracted marine survey company MMT to perform a geophysical cable route survey for the offshore wind farm.
+MMT used its IceBeam survey vessel to conduct the survey.

 A joint venture comprising HOCHTIEF Construction, WeserWind and IAG Industrie-Anlagen-Bau Georgsmarienhütte installed a met mast for the project.